dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2201: Self-sufficiency is advantageous for both individuals and communities.
+### T2201: Not working when capable disservices individuals and the community.

 |Support|
 |---|